 Since hot water pipes are the first to go, the previous owners might have already run into issues with galvanized or other problem pipes.
 So get down and check under you sinks to see if there are any new pipes.
 During construction, plumbing pipes are built into the walls.
 When contractors do plumbing upgrades and fixes, going through the walls is a lot more expensive and a lot more work so they tend to go through the floors.
 If there have been updates made to certain areas, chances are what wasn’t fixed before is about to go.

 When the water is on in the house, your meter will have a dial that will show the minute water flow.
 Go through your house and turn off all the water so that there is no more water flowing.
 Check everything and when you’re sure it’s off, go out and take a good look at your meter.
 If that dial is moving at all, you likely have a water leak somewhere.
 Not all leaks will immediately stain walls or floors.
 Some leaks are sneaky and you might not know about them until you’re sitting in the tub and it falls through the floor!

 Beautiful, clear, crisp water.
 That is what you want and expect to see when you turn on your taps.
 So when some not-so-clear water is poured into your cup, it’s pretty alarming.
 It isn’t always sludgy and dark brown, but a little bit of yellow or brown in the water is an indication that the pipes are rusting.

-Updating your plumbing system is expensive and time consuming.
+Updating your plumbing system is expensive and time-consuming.
 Most people don’t opt to do it all at once but sometimes, doing the little fixes here and there can be a little like trying to plug multiple leaks with just your hands.
 Eventually, there will be more leaks than what you can do temporarily.
-Doing a plumbing upgrade can be worth the hassle at the time to prevent the trouble that outdate piping systems can bring.
+Doing a plumbing upgrade can be worth the hassle at the time to prevent the trouble that outdated piping systems can bring.